What is it?

 As the successor to one of the first portable microphones designed for use specifically with mobile devices, the IK Multimedia iRig Mic HD 2 has a lot to live up to.
 The original was loved for the fact it was geared almost entirely towards being an on-the-go content creation powerhouse, allowing podcasters, broadcasters, vloggers and more to use their phones and tablets to record high-quality audio without any fuss or extra equipment required.
 This pairs nicely with the fact IK has created a suite of apps which complement the mic and mean you can, if required, produce everything from within your phone or tablet.

 All of which is great, but IK felt it could do better.
 Which leads us onto this IK Multimedia iRig Mic HD 2.
 Where the original had a plastic casing, IK has opted for a metal design for this new model, which increases its rigidity and gives it that extra ‘pro’ feel.
 Fundamentally it’s the same premise though; a USB connected condenser mic, with a simple cardioid pickup pattern, which plays well with iOS and Android devices and makes it as easy as possible to get great recorded sounds whatever you’re doing.
-Cost-wise, it sits in the same ballpark as mics like the Blue Yeti or Rode NT-USB, with each offering similar functionality, so which should you choose?
+Cost-wise, this budget podcasting mic sits in the same ballpark as mics like the Blue Yeti or Rode NT-USB, with each offering similar functionality, so which should you choose?
 Let’s take a look in some more detail at what you can expect in our IK Multimedia iRig Mic HD 2 review.

 Performance & verdict